w1ldrabb1t/antiscichain/README.md

 Here's what makes the *AntifragileSciChain* so unique:
 - it is truly open because it's not only open source but also anyone can publish on it
 - it is immutable meaning that nobody can change a research node on the network (it stays on the chain forever!)
-- it is decentralized which makes it impossible for it to be taken down or to be controled by one entity or organization
+- it is decentralized which makes it impossible for it to be taken down or to be controlled by one entity or organization
-- it relies on the EFS score to expose a fragility signal based on other reserch nodes on the network
+- it relies on the EFS score to expose a fragility signal based on other research nodes on the network
 - the EFS score algorithm gives more weight to refutations than confirmations and also adjusts itself based on the cost of being wrong (ruin exposure)

 In a nutshell, the *AntifragileSciChain* is a kind of a "Black Swan" to the modern scientific establishment in the way that it aims to set the scientific method free from the hands of Scientism and centralized scientifc authority based organizations, because it changes things.